 - With a four-speed FW hub, most people fiddle with the adjuster until it works.
 This is similar to what I do.

 - Put gear lever into second gear.

 - Undo the barrel adjuster on the toggle chain until the hub goes into the no gear position.
 Now turn the opposite way until the hub engages second gear again.

 - At this point, turn the barrel another full circle and a half.
-Lock-off the barrel.
+Lock off the barrel.

 - Put hub into first gear.
-Ensure the gear lever will select first without the cable is very tight.
+Ensure the gear lever will select first without the cable being very tight.
 You should be able to pull a tiny amount of the toggle chain out of the axle by hand.

 - If you can't, turn the barrel back half a turn.